Skip to content

 Custom Criteria and Sort Clauses

-Sometimes you will find that standard Search Criteria and Sort Clauses provided with Ibexa DXP are not sufficient for your needs.
-Most often this will be the case if you have a custom Field Type using external storage which cannot be searched using the standard Field Criterion.
+Sometimes you may find that standard Search Criteria and Sort Clauses provided with Ibexa DXP aren't sufficient for your needs.
+Most often this is the case if you have a custom field type using external storage which cannot be searched using the standard field Criterion.

 Note